klarna/system_monitor/README.md

 `system_monitor` is a BEAM VM monitoring and introspection application that helps troubleshooting live systems.
-It collects various information about Erlang processes and applications, and streams that data to Kafka.
+It collects various information about Erlang processes and applications.
 Unlike `observer`, `system_monitor` does not require connecting to the monitored system via Erlang distribution protocol, and can be used to monitor systems with very tight access restrictions.